ChangeCourse1997/Which_is_Fraud/README.md

 # Which_is_Fraud
 ### The original file is too big to upload but can be found here https://www.kaggle.com/mlg-ulb/creditcardfraud

 Credit Fraud Prediction
 With the dataset from kaggle, it shows the details of transactions that have taken place in the span of 2 days and also labels the ones that were fradulent.
-I will use several models to fit the data which ill explain more.
+I will use several models to fit the data which ill explain more below.
+The summary of the results are in the table below
+## roc_auc score (%)
+Logistic Regression	91.47
+SVC	                68.84
+KNN	                89.32
+XGBoost	            88.22
+Grid_XGboost	       87.59
+Random Forest	      83.29

 ## Logistic Regression Model
 Uses a logit function that outputs values between 0 and 1.
 If the prediction is above 50%, then the classification is 1, else the classification will be 0.